What Does Evens Mean in Betting Terms?

 So, for instance, if you place an evens bet of $10 with any selection available, you will double your money if you win.
-In other words, you’ll get $20 if you win or lose the $10 stake if you fail to guess correctly.
+In other words, you’ll get $20 if you win or lose the $10 stake if you fail to guess correctly with American odds.
 It’s as simple as that.

 But before you begin, let’s take a look at everything else you need to know about evens betting.